10 Best Foam Rollers Tested & Reviewed

-There are different forms of foam rollers in the market and each one is made to suit the different fitness needs of a trainer.
-Here is a basic list of the different types of foam rollers that are available and which one might be right for you.
+There are different forms of rollers in the market and each one is made to suit the different fitness needs of a trainer.
+Here is a basic list of the different types of rollers that are available and which one might be right for you.

 Standard, white foam roller.
 This is a usually 3 feet long and 6 inches in diameter.
 This is the easiest and gentlest of the foam rollers.
 It can be used on almost anyone.
 This is a good one if you have not started foam rolling because it hurts too much.
 While it still may be uncomfortable on this one you will find that it is much less then on the more aggressive foam rollers.

 Black foam roller.
 This looks just like the white foam roller, but uses a higher density foam.
 This is one I recommend purchasing to have as your go-to foam roller if you are injured and cannot tolerate one of the firmer foam rollers.
 This will maintain its form and still provide you with a great roll out.